Written by Evi Idoghor, Creator of Letstalknationblog.com

 The start of a new year is typically the best time to declutter your mind and get ready for the road ahead.
 Many people do so by engaging in fasts either spiritual (denying yourself of food for a short period of time for the purposes of seeking Christ through prayer and the Bible) or denying themselves of certain things or habits that can prove detrimental if not kept under control, such as social media, for a period of time.

-Just as any fast which involves you denying yourself from certain things from a certain period of time, social media fast is the same way.
-Some people go off social media for a week, month, or even a year.
+Some people go off social media for a week, month, or even a year, it is up to you to choose which is the best option for you.
 Social media has become a breeding ground for cyberbullying and public scrutiny.
-In order for you to deny yourself from the negative impact that these apps can have on you, you have to go on a fast from time to time.
+In order for you to deny yourself the negative impact that these apps can have on you, you have to go on a fast from time to time.

 Why is social media fast important?

 Going on this fast, helps you declutter your mind.
 A lot of information gets thrown around on social media, and not everything is good for us.
 Because of social media, we have access to people’s wisdom and also people’s foolishness.
 Time away from the platform can help you discern what is right for you and what isn’t.

 You also have more time on your hands to do something meaningful, when you decide to go on this fast.
 Believe it or not, we all spend hours on these apps every day, hours that could be used to make a difference around us.
 Once you go on the fast, you can then put that time to use, for something else.

 There was a period of time when I wasn’t writing as much, but I was on Instagram for the most part during the day just mindlessly scrolling away.
 I knew it had become too much, but I did not stop; it had become routine for me.
 I needed to keep up with the Joneses.
 Then one day my cousin said to me—“you are always on social media, and it has nothing to do with your blog.”
 And I’m like —okay God, I’ve caught my sub!
 I deleted the app from my phone and came back on when I was ready to start creating content.